Effective January 15, 2020

 10. Payment; Billing; Automatic Renewal.

 a.
 Membership Fee Payments.

-You will be charged in accordance with the pricing terms in effect at the time of your initial purchase, unless you are notified of a fee change in accordance with "Fee Adjustments" below.
-For any BizCounsel Plan you purchase that is charged in full upon purchase, you agree that for each renewal term for such Plan, the amount due for the next term will be due and immediately payable in full as of the first day of that renewed term.
-For any BizCounsel Plan you purchase and opt to pay plan fees in monthly installments, your card will be charged the monthly installment of the plan fees on a monthly, recurring basis for the duration of the term of your plan and through any renewal term.
-For each Plan, your charge remains for each term regardless of whether you use any Plan Benefits during that term.
-EVEN IF YOU DO NOT USE THE PLAN BENEFITS OR SPEAK WITH AN ATTORNEY, YOU WILL BE RESPONSIBLE FOR ANY MEMBERSHIP FEES UNTIL YOU CANCEL YOUR BIZCOUNSEL MEMBERSHIP OR IT IS OTHERWISE TERMINATED.
-For more information regarding canceling your subscription, see the "Termination or Cancellation" section below.
+For any BizCounsel Legal Plan you purchase, you will be charged in full for the amount of the membership term you select upon purchase (e.g. monthly, annual), and you agree that for each renewal term for such Plan, the amount due for the next term will be due and immediately payable in full as of the first day of that renewed term.
+The payment method we have on file for you will be charged the applicable legal plan fees on a recurring basis for the duration of your membership through each renewal term.
+PLEASE NOTE THAT EVEN IF YOU DO NOT USE ANY PLAN BENEFITS OR SPEAK WITH AN ATTORNEY, YOU WILL BE RESPONSIBLE FOR ANY MEMBERSHIP FEES UNTIL YOU CANCEL YOUR BIZCOUNSEL MEMBERSHIP OR IT IS OTHERWISE TERMINATED PURSUANT TO THE TERMS OF THIS AGREEMENT.

 b.
 Billing & Automatic Renewal.